thaikolja/discord-cocobot/README.md

 /transliterate text: "ห้องน้ำอยู่ที่ไหน"
 ```

-**Returns:** "🇺🇸 hâawng-náam-yùu-tîi-nǎi"
+**Returns:** "🇺🇸 hông-náam yùu thîi-năi"

 ---

 ## 🛠️ Installation

 In order to keep cocobot running on your Discord server, a web server with root access and feel comfortable with Bash commands **is required**.
-These steps assume that you're running Debian or Ubuntu.
+These steps assume that you're running Debian or Ubuntu and have experience in using SSH.

 1. Log in into your server's command line interface as user with root privileges.
    1. If you don't have it yet, install Git via `sudo apt-get install git`